geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 ##### **Geohot** [[00:43:22](https://www.youtube.com/watch?v=-ayeO_SKx70&t=2602)]
 Oh, wait, wait, wait, wait.
 Hang on.
-There should be no distinction from a tiny grad perspective if the GPUs are on the same physical machine or on two different physical machines, right?
+There should be no distinction from a tinygrad perspective if the GPUs are on the same physical machine or on two different physical machines, right?
 Like the algorithm should be exactly the same.
 I expect this to be byte for byte identical.